Romanitho/Winget-AutoUpdate/README.md

 # Winget-autoupdate
-Create schdul task to update apps and notify
+Create scheduled task to update apps and notify